therealexpertai/nlapi-python/README.md

 Here is a side-by-side comparison of the two APIs:

-Capability | Natural Language API | Edge NL API
+Capability | Ntaural Language API | Edge NL API
 --- | --- | ---
 Where does it run? | In the Cloud, shared by all users | On user's PC Document analysis: Deep linguistic analysis | YES | YES